jonathas/trainline-departures/docs/README.md

 - Appropriate logging.
 As a developer, how can I be made aware of an error for a given request and be in a position to investigate it?
 - How might you document the endpoints?

-## Questions for the interview

-How do you manage configuration? - We have a development version of the realtime API we should use for CI.

-How do you manage node process when the service is deployed?